 - i.
-The protection of existing employment sites. - ii.
+The protection of existing employment sites and jobs. - ii.
 Avoiding any further loss of such sites. - iii.
-If there is a change of use of such sites, equivalent space should be found elsewhere in the Area for commercial and business activities. - iv.
-The provision of a range of different sized units, particularly smaller spaces for micro-businesses and studio space. - v.
-The provision of affordable or subsidised business space, to sit alongside requirements for affordable housing.
+Ensuring that where the redevelopment of existing employment sites is proposed, the level of employment floorspace is maintained or increased. - iv.
+Finding the equivalent space elsewhere in the Area for commercial and business activities, if there is a change of use of such sites. - v.
+The provision of additional and new business space. - vi.
+The provision of a range of different sized units, particularly smaller spaces for micro-businesses and studio space. - vii.
+The provision of affordable or subsidised business space, to sit alongside requirements for affordable housing. - viii.
+The provision of space for markets and short-term 'pop up' shops and services.

 F6.
-The Area covered by this Plan includes a number areas classified as Town Centres and Neighbourhood Centres in the CCS.
-They are of significant importance to the local economy.
+The Area covered by this Plan includes a number areas classified as Town Centres and Neighbourhood Centres in the CCS, which are of significant importance to the local economy.
+Town Centres are defined as areas that provide shops, services and facilities for a wide area.
+Neighbourhood Centres are defined as areas that cater for the day-to-day needs of people living, working and staying nearby.